Duration: 1 year full time

 - Trinity College London Integrated Skills in English (ISE): ISE III.

 - Cambridge English: Advanced (CAE) grade C.

-Home and EU students tuition fee per year*: £11300
+Home (UK) students tuition fee per year*: £13,200

-International students tuition fee per year**: £18500
+EU and international students tuition fee per year**: £21,700

-*** These estimated costs relate to studying this particular degree programme at Royal Holloway.
+*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.